-The water assessment has been divided into three (3) phases: prior to the site visit, during the site visit and after the site visit.
+The water assessment has been divided into three (3) phases: prior to the test, during the test and after the test.
 Each phase is generally described below.
 Further detailed information is provided in the appendices specific to each testing method.

-Prior to Site Visit by QP
+Prior to the test

-- a) Grower representative shall arrange a site visit with the QP.
-A grower with knowledge of the greenhouses' chemigation and stormwater systems shall attend this site visit; - b) QP shall provide the Greenhouse Information Summary for completion by grower; - c) QP shall review aerial images (i.e. Google maps images or equivalent) of the subject property; - d) Grower, in consultation with QP, shall select desired testing method.
+- a) The Operator and the Third Party should discuss timing of the test.
+A decision should be made as to whether the Third Party will deliver or observe the test; - b) The Operator should complete the Greenhouse Information Summary; - c) The Operator or Third Party shall review aerial images (i.e. Google maps images or equivalent) of the subject property;

+d) The Operator or Third Party shall select desired testing method.

-During Site Visit
+During the test

-- a) QP shall review as-built and utility drawings to identify the various chemigation systems and stormwater management systems related to the greenhouse being tested; - b) QP shall complete Infrastructure Summary and Visual Inspection and Floor Drain Log.
-Any deficiency that could lead to loss of product to the environment shall be recorded and identified in the report as requiring corrective action; - c) QP and grower shall complete physical test; - d) QP shall record results of test; - e) QP shall provide deficiency list to grower.
+- a) The Operator or Third Party shall review as-built and utility drawings to identify the various chemigation systems and stormwater management systems related to the greenhouse being tested; - b) The Operator or Third Party shall complete Infrastructure Summary and Visual Inspection and Floor Drain Log.
+Any deficiency that could lead to loss of product to the environment shall be recorded and identified in the report as requiring corrective action; - c) The Operator and Third Party shall complete the physical test; - d) The Operator or Third Party shall record results of test; - e) The Operator or Third Party shall create a deficiency list;